keypom/keypom/README.md

 * `linkdropKeyPairSecretKey`: The corresponding secret key to the public key sent to the contract.
 * `redirectUrl`: The url that wallet will redirect to after funds are successfully claimed to an existing account.
 The URL is sent the accountId used to claim the funds as a query param.

-*The receiver of the link that is claiming the linkdrop:*
+*The receiver_id of the link that is claiming the linkdrop:*
 - Receives the link which includes `privKey1` and sends them to the NEAR wallet.
 - Wallet creates a new keypair `(pubKey2, privKey2)` locally.
 The blockchain doesn't know of this key's existence yet since it's all local for now.
 - Receiver will then choose an account ID such as `new_account.near`.